cs3org/OCM-API/IETF-RFC.md

   notifications to exchange updates on shares and invites.
   - `"invite-wayf"` - to indicate that this OCM Server exposes a WAYF Page to facilitate the Invite flow.
-  - `"webdav-uri"` - to indicate that this OCM Server can append a relative URI to the path listed for WebDAV [RFC4918] in the appropriate `resourceTypes` entry
   - `"protocol-object"` - to indicate that this OCM Server can receive a Share Creation Notification whose `protocol` object contains one property per supported protocol instead of containing